jrudar/TreeOrdination/README.md

         focus more on the local structure of the data.
 Larger datasets will likely need a larger value for this parameter.

+    max_samples_tree: int, default = 100
+        Specifies how many samples will be used to train each LANDMark tree.

     min_dist: float, default = 0.001
         The 'min_dist' parameter of UMAP.